withpillar/sdk/README.md

 It is possible to use the Pillar Core SDK without any bundler.
 Head over to the release page to download our UMD build.

-In that case, you will need to include the
+In that case, you will need to include the script tag in your webpage.

 ## Embed SDK